sphereisaiahmin-dev/monkey-tracker/README.md

 # Drone Tracker Web Application

 This project exposes the **Drone Tracker** interface as a full web application built with Express.js and a modular data layer.
-The UI is re-engineered from the original `Drone_Tracker_v0.8.5.html` file and now persists show data using either a local SQL database (SQLite) or a remote Coda table.
+The UI is re-engineered from the original `Drone_Tracker_v0.8.5.html` file and now persists show data using a local SQL.js (WebAssembly) database while optionally forwarding each entry to a configurable webhook.

 ## Features

 - Full-featured front-end built with HTML and CSS that retains the original look-and-feel and now surfaces a LAN connection dashboard for quick status checks.
 - Express.js backend API that manages shows, entries, and configuration.
-- Modular storage providers:
-  - **SQL (SQLite)** – default provider implemented with `sql.js` (WebAssembly) so no native builds are required.
+- SQL.js storage provider (v2) implemented with `sql.js` so no native builds are required.
 The server creates the database file if it does not exist.
-  - **Coda** – push and pull show payloads to a Coda table using the Coda REST API.
-- Configurable application settings from the in-app settings panel (unit label, provider selection, connection parameters).
+- Configurable application settings from the in-app settings panel (unit label, SQL.js database file, webhook delivery settings).
+- Optional per-entry webhook export that mirrors the CSV column structure so downstream tables align perfectly with local exports.
 - CSV and JSON export for the active show.
 - Entry editor modal with validation consistent with the original workflow.